iter8-tools/iter8/mkdocs/docs/code-samples/iter8-knative/mirroring.md

 # Mirroring / Shadowing / Dark Launch

-> Traffic mirroring, also called shadowing, enables dark-launch of app versions, and performing experiments with dark versions with zero-impact on production.
-Mirrored traffic is a replica of the real (production) traffic sent to dark versions.
-Metrics are collected and evaluated for the dark versions, but their responses are ignored.
+> Traffic mirroring, also called shadowing, enables experimenting in a production (or near-production) environment with zero-impact on end users.
+Mirrored traffic is a replica of the real (production) traffic sent to candidate version(s).
+Metrics are collected and evaluated for candidate version(s), but responses from candidate(s) are ignored.

-Perform a `conformance` experiment on a dark version with mirrored traffic using the following.
+Perform a `conformance` experiment on a candidate version with mirrored traffic using the following.

-1. A **Knative sample app** with live and dark versions.
+1. A **Knative sample app** with live and candidate versions.
-2. **Istio virtual services** which send all requests to the live version, mirrors 40% of requests, and sends the mirrored requests to the dark version.
+2. **Istio virtual services** which send all requests to the live version, mirrors 40% of requests, and sends the mirrored requests to the candidate version.
 3. A **curl-based traffic generator** which simulates user requests.
-4. An **Iter8 `conformance` experiment** which verifies that the dark version satisfies mean latency, 95th percentile tail latency, and error rate objectives.
+4. An **Iter8 `conformance` experiment** which verifies that the candidate version satisfies mean latency, 95th percentile tail latency, and error rate objectives.

 ??? warning "Before you begin"
     **Kubernetes cluster with Iter8, Knative and Istio:** Ensure that you have Kubernetes cluster with Iter8 and Knative installed, and ensure that Knative uses the Istio networking layer.
 You can do this by following Steps 1, 2, and 3 of [the quick start tutorial for Knative](/getting-started/quick-start/with-knative/), and selecting `Istio` during Step 3.